-Name and address of registered offices Joint ventures consolidated under the equity method VAT or national number (NN) Direct and intere and votin (in S ests g rights %) Main activity of the joint ventures 31.12.2014 31.12.2013 COFINEA I SAS Avenue de l'Opéra 27, 75001 Paris (France) FR 74 538 144 122 51.00 51.00 Cofinea I SAS houses the nursing homes operated by the Orpea Group in France following the partnership agreement signed with the Orpea Group in November 2011.
+Name and address of registered offices Joint ventures consolidated under the equity method es number (NN) interests ventures consolidated and voting rights Main activity of the joint ventures 31.12.2014 31.12.2013 COFINEA I SAS Avenue de l'Opéra 27, 75001 Paris (France) FR 74 538 144 122 51.00 51.00 Cofinea I SAS houses the nursing homes operated by the Orpea Group in France following the partnership agreement signed with the Orpea Group in November 2011.
 Currently, the company owns an EHPAD located in Paris.
 Cofinimmo SA/NV holds 51% of the capital of Cofinea I SAS, which is therefore consolidated under the equity method in the Group's consolidated financial statements.